12 Ugly Truths Middle-Class Americans Need To Know About Retiring

 Inflation Can Affect Your Retirement Savings

-One reality that most retirees aren’t knowledgeable about is that inflation may eat away at their retirement savings.
-Although pension and social security plans have adjusted the cost of living, these adjustments don’t keep up with the rising cost of living and inflation.
+One reality most retirees aren’t aware of is that inflation can eat away at their retirement savings.
+Although pension and social security plans have adjusted for inflation, these adjustments don’t keep pace with rising costs.

-Retirees can stay ahead of inflation by combining investments that grow beyond inflation.
+Retirees can stay ahead of inflation by combining investments that grow at a rate above inflation.
 That will help them maintain the desired standards of living.

 You’ll Need Long-Term Care at Some Point in Life

-Unfortunately, not many retirees know this reality, and most never have a plan for long-term care.
+Unfortunately, not many retirees are aware of this reality, and most never have a plan for long-term care.

 Family Dynamics are Likely to Change